 Special Occurrence Notification

-Contractor shall deliver to WPWMA, via electronic mail to reports@wpwma.ca.gov (or other suitable location as WPWMA may later provide), a summary of any and all Special Occurrences within 24 hours of occurrence.
+Contractor shall deliver to WPWMA, via electronic mail to reports@wpwma.ca.gov (or other suitable location as WPWMA may later provide), a summary of any and all Special Occurrences within 24 hours of occurrence unless the Special Occurrence was or included a Facility Fire, in which case Contractor shall deliver the Special Occurrence summary via email or text within two (2) hours of occurrence.
 Contractor’s notification shall list the date, time of detection, end time of the event, a description of the event, a copy of a recent aerial map with the location of the event marked on the map, a description of the actions taken by Contractor or others to control the event, employee and customer injuries, property damage and apparent environmental impact (if any).
-Contractor shall report deaths or near misses (incidents where property or personal damage was minimal but where, given a slight shift in time or position, damage and/or injury could have been significant) promptly, seven (7) days a week, twenty four (24) hours a day, to the WPWMA representative(s).
+Contractor shall report deaths, near misses (incidents where property or personal damage was minimal but where, given a slight shift in time or position, damage and/or injury could have been significant),within one hour of the event, seven (7) days a week, twenty four (24) hours a day, to the WPWMA representative(s).

 Notice of Inspection, Concern, Complaint, or Violation